FIGHTING A SPEEDING TICKET IN COLUMBUS

 Hiring an attorney can save you the headache of waiting in long lines at the courthouse, taking off work to appear for your court date, fighting downtown traffic and parking, and navigating a very busy and sometimes confusing municipal court building.

-What’s more, we have defended so many speeding tickets that we can quickly analyze the facts of your case and raise defenses needed to give you the best chance at the best outcome for your speeding charge.
-For example, we may investigate whether there were any problems with calibration of the officer’s radar gun or whether any record keeping issue could get your case reduced or dismissed.
+What’s more, our attorneys will investigate potential defuses, such as whether there were any problems with calibration of the officer’s radar gun, problems with the officer’s pacing procedure, with the availability of expert testimony, or whether any record keeping issue could get your case reduced or dismissed.
 Potential outcomes to resolve your speeding or traffic ticket might include: an option to dismiss the case for court costs, a deferred finding, diversion, reduction to non-moving or equipment violations, as well as avoiding points on your license.

 EXPERIENCED COLUMBUS TRAFFIC ATTORNEY